Acrisel/sequent/sequent/README.rst

     *args*: tuple of values that will be passed to *func* at calling

     *kwargs*: keywords arguments that will be pust to *func* at calling

+    *hosts*: list of hosts step should run on.
+If not provided, *localhost* will be used. if

     *requires*: mapping of step statuses such that when set of events, added step will be launched: